redstone-finance/redstone-docs/docs/smart-contract-devs/getting-started.md

 }
 ```

-💡 Note: You can also override the following functions (do it on your own risk):
+💡 Note: You can also override the following functions (do it at your own risk):

 - `isTimestampValid(uint256 receivedTimestamp) returns (bool)` - to enable custom logic of timestamp validation
 - `aggregateValues(uint256[] memory values) returns (uint256)` - to enable custom logic of aggregating values from different providers (by default this function takes the median value)